-Throughout 2020 and 2021, XL Group Ltd. through XL Bermuda Ltd ("XLB") and XL Reinsurance America Inc. have designed a number of transactions to create a reinsurance specific reporting entity - AXA XL Reinsurance Ltd (the "Company").
-The Company was incorporated in Bermuda on December 10, 2020 in accordance with Section 14 of the Companies Act 1981 under the original name, Redesign Reinsurance Ltd, and changed its name to AXA XL Reinsurance Ltd on January 7, 2021.
-Effective February 3, 2021, the Company was registered in Bermuda as a Class 4 insurer with Section 4 of the Insurance Act 1978.
+Throughout 2020 and 2021, XL Group Ltd. through XL Bermuda Ltd ("XLB") and XL Reinsurance America Inc. designed a number of transactions to create a reinsurance specific reporting entity - AXA XL Reinsurance Ltd.

+During 2022, the Company and its subsidiaries continued to enter into certain transactions to transfer reinsurance business from other AXA entities to AXA XL Re.